ryanwhowe/websocket-workshop/README.md

 This allows the authenticator to register any procedure in the namespace, which will be useful later

-Then following the "type1" role we can add another role:
+Then following the "basic-user" role we can add another role:

 ```
 {
-  "name": "type2",
+  "name": "permissions-user",
   "authorizer": "workshop.permissions",
   "disclose": {
     "caller": true,